Pre-Arrival Information for Undergraduate Students - Center for Global Engagement

 New International Student Orientation

-All spring 2024 incoming international students are advised to arrive on campus from January 7 to January 9 in order to fully participate in CGE specialized orientation activities, a required immigration check-in, and to enroll in classes.
+All Fall 2024 incoming international students should arrive on campus from August 16 to August 18 to fully participate in CGE specialized orientation activities, a required immigration check-in, and enroll in classes.

-New international undergraduate students are also to attend New Student Orientation before classes begin.
+New international undergraduate students must attend New Student Orientation before classes begin.
 Orientation is a multi-day experience full of helpful information, fun activities and the opportunity to make friends.
 New students will be placed in a small group led by a successful current TU student.

 Visit the new student orientation page for more information.